 The best fertilizer for hydrangeas should contain a blend of nutrients to encourage healthy root and branch development while boosting the color, size, and quantity of flower heads.
 Don’t just grab a package of garden fertilizer off the shelf, though.
 Instead, read on to learn what to look for when choosing a fertilizer for hydrangeas, and find out why the following products can help this impressive plant become a focal point in the landscape.

-- BEST OVERALL: Miracle-Gro Water Soluble Miracid Acid-loving Food
+- BEST OVERALL: Scotts Company Miracle-Gro Acid-Loving Plant Food

-- RUNNER-UP: BIOADVANCED All in 1 Rose Care 32 Oz Concentrate
+- RUNNER UP: BIOADVANCED All in 1 Rose Care

 - BEST BANG FOR THE BUCK: Miracle-Gro Water Soluble Bloom Booster Flower Food

 - BEST FOR BLOOMS: JR Peters Jacks Classic Blossom Booster Fertilizer